Soof4/ViewInventory/README.md

 # ViewInventory
-## 一个泰拉瑞亚tshock插件
+## A Terraria TShock Plugin
-## 功能介绍
+## Features
-查看玩家背包库存，可以查询在线和不在线的，包括猪猪，熔炉，虚空袋等各种库存
+View players' inventory, including both online and offline players.
+You can query various storage types like Piggy Bank, Furnace, Void Bag, and more.

 If you want to read this in another language: [Spanish](https://github.com/Soof4/ViewInventory/blob/main/README_SPANISH.md)

-## 指令
+## Commands

-- 权限1：vi
-- 指令1：/vi
-- 功能1：分类地查询玩家各种库存内的东西
--
-- 权限2：vi
-- 指令2：/vid
+- Permission 1: vi
-- 功能2：不分类混在一起查询玩家各种库存内的东西
+- Command 1: /vi
+- Function 1: Query different types of players' inventories in a categorized manner

--
+- Permission 2: vi
-- 权限3：vi
+- Command 2: /vid
+- Function 2: Query different types of players' inventories in an uncategorized manner, mixing them together

-- 指令3：/vit
+- Permission 3: vi
-- 功能3：以文本的形式不分类混在一起查询，主要用于其他平台上进行信息传播，如qq机器人
+- Command 3: /vit
+- Function 3: Query in an uncategorized, mixed-together text format, primarily used for spreading information on other platforms like QQ bots